 Dropbox and Box (formerly Box.net) are two of the largest and most full-featured cloud storage and online backup services (others being Microsoft's OneDrive and Google Drive).
-While Box has historically focused on businesses as their customer base, Dropbox grew with a consumer focus but launched Dropbox for Teams in 2011 and rebranded it to Dropbox for Business in April 2013.
-Dropbox is a much larger company with higher annual revenue and market share, so the service is likely to stick around, but dollar-for-dollar, Box offers more storage.
+While Box has historically focused on businesses as their customer base, Dropbox grew with a consumer focus; however, Dropbox launched Dropbox for Teams in 2011 and rebranded it to Dropbox for Business in April 2013.
+Dropbox is a much larger company with a higher annual revenue and market share, so the service is likely to stick around, but dollar-for-dollar Box offers more storage.
 Both services allow access via the web (browser-based), software for Linux, Mac, and Windows, and mobile apps for iOS, Android, BlackBerry, and Windows Phones.

 |Introduction (from Wikipedia)||Box Inc. (formerly Box.net) is an online file sharing and Cloud content management service for enterprise companies.
 The company has adopted a freemium business model, and provides 5 GB of free storage for personal accounts.||Dropbox is a file hosting service operated by Dropbox, Inc., that offers cloud storage, file synchronization, and client software.|